ObjectStackObjectStack

 • POST /api/v1/auth/admin/set-user-password - Set/reset a user's password (also provisions a credential for SSO-onboarded users)

-• POST /api/v1/auth/admin/import-users - Bulk import users (CSV/JSON/XLSX; none (default) / invite / temporary password policy; ≤500 rows, dry-run supported)
+• POST /api/v1/auth/admin/import-users - Bulk import users (CSV/JSON/XLSX; auto (default, per-row invite-or-temporary) / invite / temporary / none password policy; ≤500 rows, dry-run supported)

 • POST /api/v1/auth/admin/unlock-user - Clear a brute-force lockout early